 Shags, gannets and their kin

-Four species of New Zealand shag live primarily in freshwater habitats, harbours and estuaries.
-The other eight species are exclusively marine, with some also making use of estuaries and harbours.
-The marine shags are all endemic to New Zealand – they live nowhere else.
-The other four occur in other countries as well as New Zealand.
+Three species of New Zealand shag live primarily in freshwater habitats, harbours and estuaries.
+The other nine species are exclusively marine, with some also making use of estuaries and harbours.
+All but one of the marine shags are endemic to New Zealand – they live nowhere else.
+The other four species occur in other countries as well as New Zealand.
 All but one of the endemic species have restricted ranges, being confined to particular island groups or to limited parts of the New Zealand mainland.
 Shags pursue their prey under water, using their feet to propel themselves.

-Australasian gannets (Morus serrator) breed at 24 sites around the New Zealand coast, the best-known colonies being at Muriwai (near Auckland) and Cape Kidnappers in Hawke’s Bay.
+Australasian gannets (Morus serrator) breed at 24 sites around the New Zealand coast, the best-known colonies being at Muriwai (near Auckland), Cape Kidnappers in Hawke’s Bay and on Farewell Spit.
 Gannets sight fish while flying overhead and capture them by plunging into the water.

 Terns, gulls and skuas

 Most members of the order Charadriiformes are not marine species.
 Gulls and some terns take a large proportion of their food ashore or from freshwater habitats.
-Black-billed gulls and black-fronted terns live by braided rivers and some larger lakes, and few visit the coast.
+Black-billed gulls and black-fronted terns breed by braided rivers and some larger lakes, and many visit the coast in winter.
 However, some tern species and all skuas are largely marine, and both of these groups have New Zealand representatives.
 This order also includes the phalaropes that occasionally stray into New Zealand waters, and the auks which live only in the northern hemisphere.

 Marine terns such as the white-fronted tern (Sterna striata) feed by dipping – hovering above the water then dropping to catch surface-shoaling fish.

 Skuas are well-known predators of eggs, chicks and small birds at seabird colonies, but they do in fact take a large proportion of their food at sea.
-In the New Zealand region brown skuas (Catharacta lonnbergi) breed around Fiordland, and Stewart, Chatham and the subantarctic islands.
+In the New Zealand region subantarctic skuas (Catharacta antarctica) breed around Stewart, Chatham and the subantarctic islands.
 Four other species visit New Zealand waters each year, including the small Arctic-breeding skuas which obtain much of their food by harassing terns, inducing them to regurgitate their food.